Frieda-VI/Aviation/index.md

 > **FireAll**

-`FireAll` is a method can be performed on the Server which takes a Remote name as first argument and other arguments and fires all the Clients remote which returns a dictionary of all the values returned by each corresponding Clients.
-It's generally recommended to run this function in a PCall or avoid using it.
+`FireAll` is a method that can be performed on the Server, it takes a Remote name as first argument and "other arguments" then it fires all the Clients remote.
+This function returns a dictionary of all the values returned by each corresponding Clients.

+It's generally recommended to avoid running this function regularly and to run it in a PCall.

 Usage